UnderscoreNorth/Cynomystica/README.md

 When queuing raw mp4s, you can combine differents links together with ????, for example, https://source1.com/DSADSA.mp4????https://source2.com/265654.mp4????https://source3.com/dsa80AD.mp4, and it will give users the options to pick between the servers

+### Leader Mode

+With a sufficient permission level, a user can become leader by hovering over the video player and toggling the star.
+In leader mode, the stream will sync to the leader, allowing them to seek through the video

+### Scheduling and Playlists

+Items may be scheduled in advance, either one at a time, or in bulk mode.
+Bulk mode has scheduling options to adjust how far to space the items apart in the schedule (Eg. Every Sat at 9pm, or Every Mon-Thu at 2pm).
+Items can be set to snap to a neighbor so they start one after the other, and leeway may be provided on how late an item can start after it's scheduled time.
+Playlists can be created for later use.
+Playlists can be configured to range from a permanent random rotation to a queue where items are deleted after queueing.
+To use a playlist, it must be selected when scheduling an item.
+If a playlist is used without scheduling a link, the scheduled block will be reserved completely for the playlist.
+If used in combination with a link, the playlist will queue up it's contents before the scheduled item begins.
+(Eg. Scheduling a video at 9pm with 5 minutes of prequeue will slot in 5 minutes of the playlist's contents from 8:55-9:00, after which the scheduled video will play)

+### Internal Queuing

+After starting the backend, there'll be a queue folder in the root.
+Placing a txt file with a link inside will queue up that link.
+This can be used by other applications or scripts.

 ### Update Log

 #### Jun 23, 2024